 Spring ephemerals are a sublime gift of nature at the end of a long cold winter.
-These early woodland wildflowers occupy a short yet glorious interval in the woodland.
-They bloom and produce their seed in a small window of time between snowmelt and when the trees leaf-out.
-During their brief appearance, spring ephemerals are connected to the lives of numerous other members of a woodland community, all participating in beneficial exchanges at a critical intersection in their lives.
+These early woodland wildflowers occupy a short yet glorious interval in the woodland, blooming and setting seed during a small window of time between snowmelt and when the trees leaf-out.
+Their brief presence in the woodland is connected to the lives of numerous other members of a community, all participating in beneficial exchanges at a critical intersection in their lives.

 Woodland plants grow among the rich humousy soil created by leaf litter.
 This leafy environment is also home to myriad insects that interact with the spring ephemerals.